milanwiedemann/suddengains/README.md

 [![minimal-R-version](https://img.shields.io/badge/R%3E%3D-3.4.0-brightgreen.svg)](https://cran.r-project.org/)
 [![licence](https://img.shields.io/badge/Licence-GPL--3-brightgreen.svg)](https://choosealicense.com/licenses/gpl-3.0/)

-Check out our Preprint describing this package on [PsyArXiv](https://psyarxiv.com/2wa84/).
+We published a preprint describing this package on [PsyArXiv](https://psyarxiv.com/2wa84/).
-We have also created an open [Zotero group](https://www.zotero.org/groups/2280342/suddengains) with research looking at sudden gains.
+We have also created an open [Zotero group](https://www.zotero.org/groups/2280342/suddengains) collecting all the literature looking at sudden gains in psychological therapies.
 Please let me know if I missed anything or join the group and add papers yourself.

 Identify sudden gains based on the criteria outlined by Tang and DeRubeis ([1999](http://psycnet.apa.org/buy/1999-01811-008)).